1DSAG/UI5-Best-Practice/docs/Performance/index.md

 ### Normal ECMAScript 5 Projects

-> IE11 compatible

 Find out how to wrap your OData calls with [Promises](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Promises) and make use of the Promise Chain feature.

 ### Modern ECMAScript 6 Projects

 > Requires modern Browsers

-If your project uses modern Javascript, you can consume Promises using the [Async / Await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) pattern and handle OData calls as if they where synchronous.
+If your project uses modern JavaScript, you can consume Promises using the [Async / Await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) pattern and handle OData calls as if they where synchronous.